This low carb Jamoca Almond Fudge ice cream recipe rivals the classic from Baskin Robbins. But it’s sugar-free and keto so it’s much, MUCH better!

-- For the custard, heat cream, almond, granulated erythritol and coffee in a medium saucepan over medium heat.
-Stir until erythritol dissolves and mixture reaches 170°F.
+- For the ice cream, combine cream, almond milk, erythritol and instant coffee in a medium saucepan over medium heat, stirring until erythritol and coffee dissolve.

-- In a separate bowl, whisk egg yolks and stevia until smooth.
-Slowly add 1 cup of the hot cream into egg yolks to temper them, whisking continuously.
-Then slowly add tempered yolks back into remaining hot milk mixture, whisking continuously.
+- In a medium bowl, whisk egg yolks and stevia extract until smooth.
+Slowly whisk in 1 cup of hot cream mixture to temper the yolks.

-- Add cream, 1 tbsp at a time and whisk vigorously.
+- Add cream 1 tablespoon at a time and whisk in vigorously.
 Chocolate will seize but will smooth out as you continue to add cream.
-Let cool.
+Stir until smooth.

-- When ice cream has finished churning, transfer to an air tight container.
-Stir in chopped almonds.
-Then swirl in cooled fudge sauce.
+- Once ice cream has finished churning, stir in chopped almonds, then swirl in fudge sauce.